BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/03_5_Understanding_the_Address.md

 The addresseses commonly in use for Bitcoin today are:

 * **✅ P2WPKH (Pay to Witness Public Hash).** P2WPKH is a SegWit address that can be unlocked with a single key.
 This is the default address type for Bitcoin core, and what you'll mostly be using.
 P2WPKH deprecates P2PKH.
 * **✅ P2WSH (Pay to Witness Script Hash).** P2WSH is a SegWit address that can be unlocked a script (rather than one or more private keys doing so).
 Scripts are described in [Chapter 11](11_0_Introducing_Bitcoin_Scripts.md) (and afterward).
-P2WSH deprecates P2SH
+P2WSH deprecates P2SH.
 * **✅ P2TR.** Taproot is the newest Bitcoin address type, but it was soft forked back in 2021, so it should have wide acceptance at this point.
 It's considered the next iteration of SegWit.
 It can produce smaller transactions for multisigs, has privacy advantages, and can also combine singular signatures with scripts.
 It hasn't been widely adopted yet.
+We'll examing Taproot transcations starting in [Chapter 9](09_0_Expanding_Bitcoin_Transactions_with_Schnorr.md).

 The addresses that have been deprecated are: